core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * URI query component -- This method can use the following formats.
 In either case,    when using this method in constrained networks, an application group name GROUPNAME should be as short as possible.

    - As a first alternative, the URI query component consists of only one parameter, which has no value and has the name of the application group as its own identifier.
-That is, the query component ?GROUPNAME conforms to this format.
+That is, the query component ?GROUPNAME conforms to this format (see example in {{fig-gname-query1-example}}).

-      A full example is provided in {{fig-gname-query1-example}}.

    - As a second alternative, the URI query component includes a query parameter as designated indicator, e.g., "gp", with value the name of the application group.
-That is, assuming "gp" to be used as designated indicator, both the query components ?gp=GROUPNAME and ?par1=v1&gp=GROUPNAME conform to this format.
+That is, assuming "gp" to be used as designated indicator, both the query components ?gp=GROUPNAME and ?par1=v1&gp=GROUPNAME conform to this format (see example in {{fig-gname-query2-example}}).

-      A full example is provided in {{fig-gname-query2-example}}.

 ~~~~~~~~~~~